stemcelleconomist/michaelhaylock.github.io/_pages/papers.md

 **A More Credible Approach to Parallel Trends** [Previously titled "An Honest Approach to Parallel Trends"] (with Ashesh Rambachan).
 2022.
-*Revision requested, Review of Economic Studies*
+*Conditionally accepted, Review of Economic Studies*
 <br/>
 <small>[ <a href="#/" onclick="visib('hpt')">Abstract</a> | [Draft][1] | [JMP Version (old)][3] | [R package][hpt-package] ] </small>